-- increase the number of CTE courses with aligned certifications offered through K-20 - increase the number of afterschool and summer certification camps in K-20 - increase the number of certified CTE teachers - increase the number of students taking certification exams - increase the industry certifications attained - 6.
+- The number of students who earn industry certifications and the type of certifications earned - The number of students who complete dual enrollment credits and the number of credits completed - The number of students who graduate high school - The number of students who continue their educational pursuits and complete a bachelor's degree or higher - The number of students who enter the local workforce - The salaries of graduates - 6.
 Describe how the proposed project or program is sustainable.
 (Note: Sustainable means how the proposed project or program will remain financially viable and continue to perform in the long-term after Triumph Gulf Coast, Inc. funding.)